 - Freeze the meat.
 The thinner you cut the beef, the crispier it will fry up.
 Putting the beef in your freezer until it is semi-frozen can make it much easier to slice slivers of meat.

 - Toss the noodles in a little oil.
 Traditionally, cooks in China coat chow fun noodles with lard before frying to give the noodles a crispier surface.
 You can get a similar texture by tossing the drained chow fun noodles with a tablespoon of vegetable oil before adding cooking.

 Difference Between Dark Soy Sauce and Regular Soy Sauce

 Dark soy sauce is darker, thicker, and not as salty as regular or light soy sauce.
 It is almost black in color and adds a classic dark caramel color to dishes prepared with it.

 You can find dark soy sauce in Asian markets or online.
 If you cannot find dark soy sauce, you can substitute regular soy sauce for it in this recipe.

 How to Make Beef Chow Fun

-- Soak the noodles in warm water until softened, about 30 minutes.
+- Soak the dry rice noodles in warm water until softened, about 30 minutes.
 Drain noodles.

 - Combine dark soy sauce, sherry, and cornstarch in a bowl.